YapSengKuang/AR-Glasses/README.md

 Ensure that the file is called MyShoppingList.csv

-**Step 2 - putting the shopping list on the glasses** First turn on the computing unit and connect it to your computer via a cable.
+**Step 2 - Putting the Shopping List on the Glasses**

+First turn on the computing unit and connect it to your computer via a cable.
 Then copy your shopping list over to the "LukAR" folder in internal storage.
-When you're done it should look like this
+When you're done it should look like this:

 ![image](https://cdn.discordapp.com/attachments/1080552633812664441/1147021578916343900/image.png)
 ![image](https://cdn.discordapp.com/attachments/1080552633812664441/1147021632053969016/image.png)

-Afterwards you can disconnect your computing unit from your computer
+Afterwards you can disconnect your computing unit from your computer.

 ### How to use LukAR
 When you open the application you will see "My Shopping List" to your left.

 ![image](https://cdn.discordapp.com/attachments/1080552633812664441/1147023132067102840/image.png)

-You can click it with the pointer to expandup your shoppinglist
+You can click it with the pointer to expand up your shopping list.

 ![image](https://cdn.discordapp.com/attachments/1080552633812664441/1147023034398543973/image.png)

 Once open you can minimise it by clicking the "X"
 Note: if you do not see your list then check that your .csv file has been correctly placed.

 This shopping list will update whenever you confirm an item.
-But you can manually change this by pressing the checkbox to the right
+But you can manually change this by pressing the checkbox to the right.

 ![image](https://cdn.discordapp.com/attachments/1080552633812664441/1147023283938672740/image.png)